C2SM/DECREMENT/README.md

 ## Cleanup
 Each directory contains a cleaning script `./clean`.
 To clean the entire package  run `./distclean.sh`

+## Asynchronous execution
+The individual parts are chained together by using `--dependency=afterok:JOBID` feature of [SLURM][https://slurm.schedmd.com/sbatch.html].
+The option `afterok` in each `./run` means that a dependent job is started after the parent job completed successfully.
+For jobs to execute in paralell this can be changed to `after`.
+Then the dependent job is started after the parted has started running.

+For certain scenarios it may make sense to move `0_get_data` and `1_ifs2lm` after `6_chain`.
+Then the infut for the next step is already computed while the current simulation still runs.

 ## Branch
 The current branch is inteneded for COSMO-ORG.